Christmas Cookie Gift Ideas

 I also like the idea of gifting a small Christmas-themed plate to bestow your cookies upon.
 My mom’s neighbor does this every year, and my mom has collected a bunch of fun plates to use throughout the season.

-For an eco-friendly version, you can line a small cardboard box with parchment paper and present your cookies in a fully-recyclable container.
+For an eco-friendly version, line a small cardboard box with parchment paper and present your cookies in a fully-recyclable container.
+Or, try out this DIY card stock paper box you can make at home.